huynonstop/my-note/VueJS/Vue-Components.md

 The `type` can be one of the following native constructors: String, Number, Boolean, Array, Object, Date, Function, Symbol

-In addition, `type` can also be a custom constructor function and the assertion will be made with an `instanceof` check.
+In addition, `type` can also be a custom constructor function  (built-in ones like `Date` or custom ones).  and the assertion will be made with an `instanceof` check.
 For example, given the following constructor function exists:

 ```js
 function Person(firstName, lastName) {